Where is it?

 The city of Aosta is the capital of Aosta Valley (the smaller and less inhabited region in Italy) It is situated at the very north of Italy and it shares borders with France and Switzerland.

-What is the offical language?
+What is the official language?

 Why such a question?
 Because Italian is not the only official language in Aosta Valley!
 Given its geographical and cultural proximity with the French and Swiss people, French has always been studied and widely spoken in the Valley.
 Today it enjoys the status of official language, just like Italian.